Dr. Lui is an Adult Psychiatrist who has a clinical focus on depression and mood disorders.

 Dr. Lui first has always been interested in Interventional Psychiatry and the opportunity to treat patients with Transcranial Magnetic Stimulation (TMS.)
 Having treated patients with pharmacologic plans, he saw it was sometimes difficult to find the appropriate medication regiment for patients, and even when found, patients could relapse or worsen.
 He saw TMS as a safe treatment with limited side effects that can create lasting improvement for patients.
 He also appreciates the assuagement for some cultures that may be more comfortable with procedure vs. pills.

-He joins TMS Health Solutions in Late Summer of 2019.
+He joined TMS Health Solutions in Late Summer of 2019.

 Dr. Lui grew up in Sacramento and has always considered it home.
 He likes to follow local sports such as the Sacramento Kings.
 He enjoys a variety of other sports including college football, basketball, soccer and baseball.
 He continues to attend Cal Bears games at his alma mater.
 And in additional to watching sports, he stays active by playing them too.
 Most of all, he likes to spend time with his family.